ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 1. Discuss thinking that that wasn't _enough_ to stop what was clearly a financial opportunity, and you hadn't realized it til Saturday morning / afternoon.
 Discuss realizing the financial thing on Saturday, and realizing the best thing for you to do for your country was to involve wall st and make sure the widest audience saw this backfire in the most spectacular of ways.
 Talk about _Burn Notice_, and how one of it's central points was that to take down a criminal organization -- particularly one with government connections -- you just have to threaten the leadership, and I made a plan to threaten the leadership's ego while jeopardizing the thing they were selling to their clients: security.
 1. Third week -- well, you being weird is one thing, but also, discuss your suspicions with the TV hack, and whether or not that's true it may have influenced a certain side to try and convince me this was "something else" -- discuss the 30 cops vs 1 criminal arrest sideshow outsdie of your apartment, putting the markdown essays onto github
 1. Memorial day weekend -- discuss the weird rocky & bowinkle villains you thought were hired models meant to make me think they were "russian spies" or some shit and started to wonder if there are two sides to this clown show.
 One side is trying to keep this "investigation" as honest as possible, and another side wants to make it hilarious and stupid as fuck.
-1. Fourth week -- shifting from murder talk to corporate "your company's kind of disorganized but that's ok" talk on mute, seeing effects
+1. Fourth week -- shifting from murder talk to corporate "your company's kind of disorganized but that's ok" talk on mute, seeing effects.
+I remember also in an effort to shift to a more family friendly content format I began to lean on "italian mob guy" stereotypes of various east coast accents.
+I'm not sure why or what inspired that -- maybe the murdery talk, probably -- but it just felt like a way to keep things fresh, to keep them spicy.
+I had been playing a weird depressed guy who went "to the dark side" basically as a way to teach anyone on the other side of the shit show investigation what they're potentially doing to normal people and to just be normal next time you idiots don't create lone wolves in society you dumb fucks what the fuck is the matter with you -- you see how I just slip into it?
+It's a bad habit, but it's an incredibly humurous acting stereotype and I had fun with it.
+I hope some of yous kids did too.
+I thought it was fun for whomeever was surveilling me, had I known about Razzlekhan or thought I was on reality TV at the time etc etc etc.
 1. June 4th weekend -- hamburgers, tevas, and shit talking with a side of thinking about keeping calm and celebrity birth-spawn.
 End with June 5th debit card fiasco, where you knew that there was clearly two sides -- one was honest and wearing a bjork shirt, even if they were investigating me, and the other was just trying to fuck me over anyway they could even if it meant outright fascism like using a state financed investigation to debit card fraud me because I made fun of some rich kid's shoes
 1. Think about who would have the money and the access AND the profile to be fascistly stupid af, and check Elon Musk's tweets.
 Realize this is maybe an attempt by some financial folks + Democrat party workers to lure Elon into donating for Dems and other finance schemes by creating some weird side show around me, realizing I'd be his dream candidate considering my profile to "prove he was right" about "this and that or whatever".
 But also realize that _some_ people have to be taking this seriously, and wonder if "two sides" are forming, one trying to beguile Elon Musk via his immaturity into some kind of finance scam, and another probably trying to move on from this obvious civil rights nightmare.
 Make a personal note that if this stops getting weird, and someone like Elon was involved, that means Elon is more mature than I thought.
 If it keeps getting weird, well, he's probably just another guy who doesn't get jokes and catches weird feelings about it.
 1. Last week at live ramp -- quitting, making a cover story about thinking this was a "right wing conspiracy" specifically to provide cover for the Dems, so they could feel like they "got away" with it (provided they actually "left" me alone), making the markdown essays on Bickle Bin Laden, hoping for the best.
 End on how you thought anyone with two cents of a writer's instict would realize I was making a joke, albiet one that would cover me from a smear of being a "violent leftist anarchist", and the biggest "tell" that this was a joke was the line about Hitler, Mussolini, and Sowell.
 It was there all along.

 # Pt 3.5 -- A flash to the future

+> DEFINITIONS OF INTELLIGENCE TERMS.
+INTERNATIONAL TERRORIST ACTIVITIES: Terrorist is the calculated use of violence, or the threat of violence, to attain political goals through fear, intimidation or coercion. - [CIA Intelligence Defintions from 1977](https://www.cia.gov/readingroom/docs/CIA-RDP91M00696R000200050015-4.pdf)

 > The stone that the builders rejected has become the chief cornerstone. –Psalms 118:22